uiceds/project-team-all-right/manuscript.md

 2. Explore whether there is an optimal wind direction for energy generation, which could indicate an alignment effect with turbine orientation.

 ![image](https://github.com/uiceds/project-team-all-right/blob/main/Power%20Generation%20vs.%20Wind%20Direction.png?raw=true){width=96%}
-***The scatter plot of Wind Direction vs. LV Active Power gives us information about which wind direction the LV Active Power reaches its maximum generation power.***
+***Figure 2: The scatter plot of Wind Direction vs. LV Active Power gives us information about which wind direction the LV Active Power reaches its maximum generation power.***

 ![image](https://github.com/uiceds/project-team-all-right/blob/main/Polar%20Plot%20Wind%20Direction%20vs.%20Power%20Generation.png?raw=true){width=96%}
-***The polar plot of wind direction vs. LV Active Power, gives us a more precise image from a spatial point of view.***
+***Figure 3: The polar plot of wind direction vs. LV Active Power, gives us a more precise image from a spatial point of view.***

-From the graphs, we can see there are specific ranges of wind directions where the LV Active Power reaches its maximum values, clustering at higher power output levels around 3500 kW.
+Based on the data analysis in Figure 2 and Figure 3, we can see there are specific ranges of wind directions where the LV Active Power reaches its maximum values, clustering at higher power output levels around 3500 kW.
 In the 0° to 60° range and 300° to 360° range, there is a dense concentration of points at higher power outputs, indicating that turbines generate more power when the wind comes from these directions.
-There is a clear pattern where specific wind directions correlate with higher and more consistent power outputs.
+There is a clear pattern where certain wind directions correlate with higher and more consistent power outputs.
 These directions are likely more favorable for wind energy capture.
 For directions closer to 0°-60° and 300°-360°, the turbines consistently operate at higher power levels, suggesting these directions align well with the turbine’s optimal performance characteristics.

 __Theoretical vs. Actual Power Comparison:__